-Many drivers like to improve the way their car looks and performs, but modifications like these can impact your insurance.
+Many drivers like to improve the way their car looks and performs, and who can blame them?
+But modifications like these can often impact your insurance.

-Alloy wheels, spoilers and souped-up engines can all help you enjoy your car, and often increase its value.
+Alloy wheels, spoilers and souped-up engines can add to the style and performance of your motor, and often increase its value.

-But there is one major drawback to these kinds of modifications: they’re likely to increase the cost of your insurance.
+But there’s one major drawback to these kinds of modifications: they’re likely to increase the cost of your insurance.

 When insurers set the price of car insurance policies, they take a number of factors into account.
 This includes the value of the car they’re covering, its likelihood of being involved in an accident, and its risk of being stolen.

 Modifications can have a significant impact on some of these factors.

 For example, improvements to your car’s appearance can increase its appeal to thieves.
 And the higher your insurer considers the risk of theft to be, the higher your premiums will be.

 Similarly, if your car is more powerful than the standard model, an insurance company will often consider it more likely to be involved in an accident, and suffer more expensive damage.
 In both cases, the cost of cover will be increased.

 Finally, if the modifications have boosted your car’s value, then the potential cost of replacing it will be higher.
 This again will be reflected in your policy price.